 How COVID-19 vaccines work

 The COVID-19 vaccines will help protect people by either preventing or reducing symptoms of COVID-19 in the person who has received the vaccine.

 A vaccinated person may still unknowingly carry and spread the virus to others around them, including workers and others in their workplace.
 Because of this, your employer must continue to apply all reasonably practicable control measures to stop the spread of the virus.

 See How do COVID-19 vaccines work? for more information.

 Can my employer require me to be vaccinated against COVID-19 under workplace health and safety laws?

-For most workers, your employer will not be able to require you to be vaccinated under work health and safety laws.
+For other workers, your employer will not be able to require you to be vaccinated under work health and safety laws.
 You cannot be forced to get a vaccination or undergo any medical procedure against your will.
-However, there are limited circumstances where an employer may require their employees to be vaccinated, but whether an employer can require employees to be vaccinated against COVID-19 is highly fact dependent and takes into account the workplace and each employee’s particular circumstances.
+However, there may be some circumstances where an employer may require their employees to be vaccinated, but whether an employer can require employees to be vaccinated against COVID-19 is highly fact dependent and takes into account the workplace and each employee’s particular circumstances.

 You should also stay up-to-date with the advice from the WA Department of Health.

 If you are a worker who cannot be vaccinated, and you work at a workplace or undertake tasks that require vaccination, you should talk to your employer, safety and health representative or worker representative about your options.
 For information about your workplace rights, go to the Fair Work Ombudsman website.
 For information on employment issues relating to COVID-19 under the WA state industrial relations system, public sector employees and private sector employees can contact DMIRS.